Stypox/dicio-android/README.md

 - **jokes**: tells you a joke - _Tell me a joke_
 - **media**: play, pause, previous, next song
 - **translation**: translate from/to any language with **Lingva** - _How do I say Football in German?_
+- **notifications**: reads all notifications currently in the status bar - _What are my notifications?_

 ## Speech to text